|This is an unofficial version.

 (b) prescribing the requirements for admission to approved schools or colleges;

 (c) prescribing the courses of training and instruction for students;

 (d) [repealed] S.M.
 2012, c.
 40, s.
 23;

-(e) providing for the registration of students with the board;
+(e) providing for the registration of students with the director;

 (f) providing for the examinations of candidates for certificates of qualification;

-(h) providing for special courses of training and instruction for holders of certificates of qualification and requiring holders of certificates of qualification to take all or any of such courses;
+(h) respecting special courses of training and instruction for holders of certificates of qualification and requiring holders of certificates of qualification to take all or any of such courses;

 (i) providing for the issue of certificates of qualification, and the issue and renewal of licences and permits;

 (i.1) governing the duration of licences and permits;

 (j) prescribing fees and requiring the payment of fees, including but not limited to fees to be paid